Generative UI with React Components

 function is used to define the type of the prop, indicating that it can be a string that will be streamed in chunks.

-You can learn more about streaming with Skillet.
+Learn more about streaming with Skillet

 Children